8base/Documentation/docs/backend/getting-started-quick-start.md

 ✔ Select workspace for current project › Default Workspace
 ```

-Once configured, a `.workspace.json` file gets added to the directory which contains the selected workspace's ID.
-Feel free to poke around the files marked with an astrix(*) below before deploying the dummy function.
+Once configured, a `.workspace.json` file is added to the directory containing the selected workspace's ID.
+Feel free to poke around the files marked with an asterisk(*) below before deploying the dummy function.

 ```sh
 server